dgaydukov/cert-aws/sa/files/sa.md

 Every RT has routes with 2 fields (if you want to get to such destination go to this target).
 * IGW (Internet Gateway) - entry point between your VPC and Internet.
 It allows EC2 in VPC directly access Internet.
 You can use public IP or elastic IP(won't change after stop/start) to both communicate with Internet and receive requests from outside web-servers.
 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances from private subnets use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
 Since Nat GateWay created per AZ for HA it's suggested to create it in every AZ where you have instances.
 In this case single AZ failure will not block internet access from other private networks.
 With IGW you have both outbound and inbound access, but with Nat - only outbound (your instance can access Internet, but is unaccessable from Internet).
+Nat gateway/instance can't route traffic through: vpc peering, site-to-site vpn, direct connect, so it can't be used by resources on the other side of these connections.
+Moreover vpc peering can't use NAT instance/gateway, IGW or VPG.
 * Virtual private gateway - VPC+VPN
 * Peering Connection - create private secure connection between 2 VPC
 * Egress-only Internet Gateway - egress(going out) only access from VPC to Internet over IPv6